Easy Ginger Candy

 Easy Ginger Candy Recipe – Homemade Ginger Candy is wonderfully spicy and sweet – and has many health benefits!
-Try this crystallized ginger recipe for a fun treat that’s perfect for gifting at the holidays.
+Try this Crystallized Ginger recipe for a fun treat that’s perfect for gifting during the holidays.

 Easy Homemade Ginger Candy

 There is nothing better, in my humble opinion, than giving gifts of food for the holidays.

 Think about it… Yummy edible gifts check all of the boxes for what makes a perfect present.
 They are best when made from scratch, food gifts are budget-friendly yet super thoughtful, they create an experience and fond memories.
 Plus, there’s no household clutter.

 This recipe for Easy Ginger Candy is a fun and memorable gift that your family and friends will certainly love.
 It is a tasty and extremely healthy treat.
 Even when cooked and covered in sugar, crystallized ginger still has many health benefits – including easing nausea and helping to reduce inflammation.

 Homemade ginger candy, also commonly known as crystallized ginger, is surprisingly easy to make, and tastes so much better than store-bought candies.
 Make a batch for your loved ones to give as delicious Christmas gifts, but be sure to save some to keep for yourself!

 Here are the handful of simple ingredients needed to make fresh and zesty crystalized ginger from scratch:

 - Fresh ginger root